Search for inelastic dark matter in events with two displaced muons and missing transverse momentum in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Abstract

-To validate the background estimation and to optimize the ABCD binning, a multijet validation region (VR) enriched with backgrounds and devoid of signal is defined by inverting the requirement on the number of jets in the event, demanding at least three jets.
-Several sets of ABCD bins are defined in the VR and the agreement between predicted and observed yields in bin D is confirmed for each set.
-Therefore, no systematic uncertainties are applied to the background prediction in the analysis.
-The optimal ABCD binning (reported in Table~\ref{tab:results} for each match category) is determined by requiring enough background events across all bins of the ABCD plane, which is needed for a reasonable background estimation.
+To validate the background estimation procedure and to optimize the $ABCD$ binning, a multijet validation region (VR) enriched with backgrounds and devoid of signal is defined by inverting the requirement on the number of jets in the event, demanding at least three jets.
+Simulation studies show that QCD multijet events are the dominant background source in all match categories, comprising about 80\% of the expected backgrounds both in the SR and in the VR.
+The shapes of all observables used in the $ABCD$ procedure were found to agree within uncertainties between the VR and the SR, and between data and MC simulation.
+Several sets of $ABCD$ bins are defined in the VR and the agreement between predicted and observed yields in bin $D$ (the bin with the smallest backgrounds) is confirmed for each set.
+We choose a grid of bin boundaries centered around the optimal bins in each match category, for a total of 31 tests.
+The ensemble of control tests shows no statistically significant deviation between prediction and observation.
+Since these closure tests indicate that the observables chosen for the background validation are not correlated (within the statistical precision of the method), no systematic uncertainties are applied to the background prediction in the analysis, which is entirely dominated by statistical uncertainties.
+The optimal $ABCD$ binning (reported in Table~\ref{tab:results} for each match category) is determined by requiring at least three events in each of at least three bins of the $ABCD$ plane, which is needed for a reasonable background estimation in the fourth bin.

 The dominant signal uncertainties in the analysis are either statistical, arising from a low selection efficiency for some signal hypotheses, or systematic due to imperfect knowledge of efficiencies, energy corrections, and the integrated luminosity~\cite{Sirunyan:2759951,CMS-PAS-LUM-17-004,CMS-PAS-LUM-18-002}.
-The total signal systematic uncertainties averaged over all years are approximately 20, 30, and 40\% for the 0-, 1-, and 2-match categories, respectively (with a yearly breakdown shown in Table~\ref{tab:summary_uncert}).
+The total signal systematic uncertainties averaged over all years are approximately 20, 30, and 40\% for the zero-, one-, and two-match categories, respectively (with a yearly breakdown shown in Table~\ref{tab:summary_uncert}).
 These are applied uniformly to all signal hypotheses, unlike the statistical uncertainty, which depends on the signal efficiency of each hypothesis.